galaxyxtwo/viewIpfsAnalytics/README.md

 ## Background on viewIpfsAnalytics and Leto Analytics

 This tool uses the [Leto Analytics api](https://letodev.gitbook.io/getting-started/documentation/analytics-rest-api) to retrieve and display anonymous, aggregate analytics for a given IPFS CID.
-When a developer serves IPFS content with the [Leto IPFS gateway](https://letodev.gitbook.io/getting-started/documentation/ipfs-gateway-api), the analytics collected is publicly avaliable via the the Analytics api.
+When a developer serves IPFS content with the [Leto IPFS gateway](https://letodev.gitbook.io/getting-started/documentation/ipfs-gateway-api), the analytics collected is publicly avaliable via the Analytics api.

 We hope you find viewIpfsAnalytics useful!
-For larger scale businesses in need of more functionality, login to the [Leto dashboard](https://leto.gg/) for free and upgrade your service with a [pro plan](https://leto.gg/#about) when needed.
+For larger scale businesses in need of more functionality, login to the [Leto dashboard](https://leto.gg/) for free and upgrade your service to a [pro plan](https://leto.gg/#about) when needed.

 Learn more by visiting the [Leto docs](https://letodev.gitbook.io/getting-started/) or [Blog](https://blog.leto.gg/).